eToro Cryptocurrency Trading

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Cryptocurrency exchanges differ by fees, security and payment methods, so you'll need to research which is the right fit for you.
-As a beginner, you don't need a big range of features, and you can always change exchanges later.
+A cryptocurrency exchange is a website that allows you to buy and sell cryptocurrencies.
+They operate similarly to stock trading platforms.
+Cryptocurrency exchanges differ by fees, security, payment methods and features, so use our table to determine which one is the right fit for you.
+As a beginner, you don't need a big range of features, and you can always sign up to other exchanges later.

-You can see a list of exchanges in the table, which lets you compare various features, like supported payment methods, fees and the range of different cryptocurrencies on offer.
+You can see a list of exchanges in the table, which you can use to compare various features such as supported payment methods, security, fees and the number of different cryptocurrencies that they offer.

 To help you pick an exchange, consider the following:

-You will then need to verify your identity and address, which is part of a process called Know Your Customer (KYC), which is a legal requirement by exchanges in Poland.
-To do this, you will need a photo ID and a copy of a recent bank statement or utility bill that has your address on it.
+You will then need to verify your identity and address, which is part of a process called Know Your Customer (KYC), which is a legal requirement for most exchanges in Poland.
+To do this, you will need photo ID as well as a copy of a recent bank statement or utility bill that has your address on it.

 Don't stress too much about which option you choose, as you can always change it later.
 But if you're planning to make a large purchase, then it is worthwhile to calculate the fees involved with each method to determine the best value.